omicscodeathon/staphyprot/README.md

 # staphyprot
-## Designing a Novel Multi-epitope Vaccine Against Beta-GlcNAC WTA Surface antigen in Staphylococcus aureus
+## Designing a Novel Multi-epitope Vaccine Against Enterotoxin B Superantigen antigen in Staphylococcus aureus

 The wall teichoic acids (WTA) are a major constituent of the staphylococcus aureus cell wall envelope.
 WTA plays important roles in :